AGRINFO AGRINFO logo

 Why?

 A modification of the existing MRLs was requested for cherries.
-The European Food Safety Authority has concluded that the new MRL proposal for cherries is acceptable with regard to consumer safety (EFSA 2025).
+The European Food Safety Authority has concluded that the new MRL proposal for cherries is safe for consumers (EFSA 2025).

 The EU MRL on papayas was aligned with the new Codex MRL (CXL) adopted in November 2024 (CAC 2024).
 The EU aligns MRLs with CXLs where they are not considered to be a concern for consumer safety.